Shopify/mobile-buy-sdk-ios/Mobile Buy SDK Sample Apps/Sample App Advanced/README.md

 - Fetch collections
 - Fetch products
-- Optionally present using the `BUYProductViewController`
+- Optionally present using the `ProductViewController`
 - Create a checkout
 - Apply shipping rate
 - Apply gift cards and discounts